-The following organizations provided testimony before the House Environmental Resources and Energy Committee opposing SB 597: The Pennsylvania Municipal Authorities Association, The Pennsylvania Office of Consumer Advocate, The Pennsylvania State Association of Boroughs and The Water Works Operators' Association of Pennsylvania (WWOAP).
-Previously, The Pennsylvania Rural Water Association (PRWA), The Eastern Pennsylvania Water Pollution Control Operators' Association (EPWPCOA), and the Pennsylvania Water Environmental Association (PWEA) submitted letters to the Legislature opposing SB597.
+The following organizations provided testimony in opposition to SB 597 before the House Environmental Resources and Energy Committee: The Pennsylvania Municipal Authorities Association, The Pennsylvania Office of Consumer Advocate, The Pennsylvania State Association of Boroughs and The Water Works Operators' Association of Pennsylvania (WWOAP), Previously, The Pennsylvania Rural Water Association (PRWA), The Eastern Pennsylvania Water Pollution Control Operators' Association (EPWPCOA), and the Pennsylvania Water Environmental Association (PWEA) submitted letters to the Legislature in opposition to SB597.

-The following organizations provided testimony before the House Environmental Resources and Energy Committee in support of SB 597: Aqua Pennsylvania, Pennsylvania American Water and The Pennsylvania Chamber of Business and Industry.
+The following organizations provided testimony in support of SB 597 before the House Environmental Resources and Energy Committee: Aqua Pennsylvania, Pennsylvania American Water and The Pennsylvania Chamber of Business and Industry.